MediaRon/bb-vapor-modules-pro/readme.txt

 Go to <a href="https://bbvapormodules.com/modules/">our modules section</a> to see a demonstration of all the modules.

 == Changelog ==

+= 2.1.0 =
+* Released 2020-02-02
+* Slowly adding preview functionality to existing modules.
+* Refactored admin panel to use static tabs instead of dynamic for better usability.
+* Added lightbox caption to Instagram module.

 = 2.0.8 =
 * Released 2019-12-28